 Man Of The Year 2013 | Eric Eaton

 Eight months ago, I discovered and photographed an aspiring model named Eric Eaton for a small series of test portraits.
 Although the photographs were nice, they weren’t exactly what I was hoping for.
 It didn’t have anything to do with Eric.
-He photographed beautifully.
-But the weather and lighting conditions that day were terrible.
+He photographed beautifully, but the weather and lighting conditions that day were terrible.
 We were also limited on wardrobe.
 In spite of the days challenges, we salvaged a few beautiful images which I shared on Tumblr, Facebook and later, with DNA Magazine Australia.
 Eric’s striking beauty and inspiring story resonated with a lot of my followers.
-They loved him… and they continued to request more images of him as the months went on.
+They loved him and they continued to request more images of him as the months went on.
 Like many of us, Eric has a story.
 And it isn’t all pretty.
 Eric’s open and honest revelations about a variety of issues, from his lifelong struggle to accept his homosexuality to a debilitating drug addiction that nearly cost him his life, has triggered an impressive fan following on Facebook and Instagram.
-And in the often shallow world of fantasy and self-promotion, he is a rare breed indeed.
-In almost direct opposition of the simplistic and transparent fashion in which most model’s choose to use and display their promotional imagery, Eric has chosen a more abstract way of putting himself “out there.”
-His photograph’s, sexy as they may be, are often accompanied by personal reflections and carefully constructed thoughts meant to incite dialogue, offer hope and inspire change.
+And in the often shallow world of self-promotion, he is a rare breed indeed.
+In almost direct opposition to the simplistic and transparent fashion in which most models choose to use and display their promotional imagery, Eric has chosen a more abstract way of putting himself “out there.”
+His photographs, sexy as they may be, are often accompanied by personal reflections and carefully constructed thoughts meant to incite dialogue, offer hope, and inspire change.
 If you challenge yourself to reexamine the context in which you view him, Eric’s beauty becomes less about body worship and more about fortitude.
-He is the ultimate comeback story, a powerful example of survival and reinvention at it’s finest.
+He is the ultimate comeback story, a powerful example of survival and reinvention at its finest.
 This was a man going nowhere.
 Now, the possibilities are limitless.

 Man Of The Year